xrplevm/docs.xrplevm.org/docs/evm-sidechain/join-evm-sidechain-devnet.md

 <embed src="/snippets/_evm-sidechain-disclaimer.md" />

-This tutorial walks you through the steps to join the existing **XRP Ledger EVM Sidechain Devnet**.
+This tutorial walks you through the steps to join the existing **XRPL EVM Sidechain Devnet**.

 For ease of use, create an alias, `exprd`, to run all commands inside your Docker container.